Frequently Asked Questions

 Our goal is to showcase all startups that meet our qualifying criteria and who are currently fundraising.
 Once we receive your deal profile submission, we will carefully review your company information (team, description of the technology etc.) and deal specifics (pitch, terms, supporting documents, etc.) against the below criteria:

-- Your startup needs to have a full-time CEO.
+- Your startup has a full-time CEO.

 Propel(x) will contact you should we have any additional questions during our review.